 Ecological Society of America

 Friedl, Mark A.; Richardson, A D.; Hufkens, Koen; Braswell, Rob; Migliavacca, Micro; Milliman, Tom; and Frolking, Steve, "Regional-to-continental scale monitoring of phenology using remote sensing with a network of digital cameras: Progress and results from PhenoCam" (2010).
-Earth Sciences Scholarship.
+ESA Annual Meeting.
 471.

 Friedl M, A Richardson, K Hufkens, R Braswell, M Migliavacca, T Milliman, E Melass, S Frolking, M Verma.
 2010.
 Regional-to-continental scale monitoring of phenology using remote sensing with a network of digital cameras: Progress and results from PhenoCam.
 Ecol.
 Soc.
 Am. annual meeting.